Mu-L/YouTubeTweak/FUNCTIONS.md

 - Enabling or disabling this feature reloads the current YouTube page.
 - If YouTube changes its page data structure, the logo may temporarily remain unchanged.

+<a name="other-appearance-logo-country-code"></a>

+### Modify Logo Country/Region Label

+After you enter text, the label next to the YouTube logo that originally displays the country or region is replaced with your text.
+Clearing the field restores YouTube's default display.

+Suitable use cases:

+- You want to customize the brand label in the upper-left corner of the page.
+- You want to replace the default country or region abbreviation with personalized text.

+Configurable options:

+- Country/region label: enter custom text, such as `Pirates`; leave it blank to make no changes.

+Notes:

+- This feature only changes the text displayed next to the logo.
+It does not change your account region, content region, language, currency, recommendations, or actual location.
+- After modifying or clearing the text, opened YouTube pages reload automatically.
+- This option can be used independently and does not depend on "Disguise Premium Logo"; both can also take effect at the same time.
+- If YouTube changes its page layout, this label may temporarily be unavailable.

 <a name="other-custom-css"></a>

 ## Custom CSS